News

 These recognitions are a testament to our commitment to advancing Europe’s clean energy transition through responsible development and sustainable innovation.

-Our Sustainability strategy delivers tangible real-world impact - operating in advanced economies reliant on fossil fuel imports with high competing demand for land use, our wind repowering, Agri-PV (SUNfarming) and BESS solutions are critical to maximising land use efficiency while strengthening the long-term energy, food and national security of our core markets, Germany and France.
+- operating in advanced economies reliant on fossil fuel imports with high competing demand for land use, our wind repowering, Agri-PV (SUNfarming) and BESS solutions are critical to maximising land use efficiency while strengthening the long-term energy, food and national security of our core markets, Germany and France.

 We also extend our appreciation to our investor, I Squared Capital, for their continued trust and collaboration in our shared vision of a sustainable energy future and to Ulrica Svensnson for her ongoing guidance in shaping our Sustainability strategy and pushing us to always do better.